LCTI offers entry-level and upskill training courses for those already in the industry. Courses available at LCTI are:

-The Right Skills Now for Manufacturing certificate is designed to provide fast-track, high-skilled manufacturing training in the following areas; safety, precision measurement, job planning, bench-work, materials, manual milling, manual turning, CNC milling and CNC turning.
+This program is designed to provide fast-track, high-skilled manufacturing training in the following areas; safety, precision measurement, job planning, bench work, materials, manual milling, manual turning, CNC milling and CNC turning.
 This program was designed as a partnership between the President’s Jobs Council and the manufacturing industry to address the current shortage of CNC operators.
 Graduates from this program are prepared to enter the industry as entry-level manual and CNC machine tool operators.

-The program is 400-hours of theory and hands-on lab work at LCTI followed by a 200-hour internship.
-The RSN curriculum is aligned with standards set forth by National Institute of Metalworking Skills (NIMS).
-Graduates earn a Right Skills Now Certificate as well as a set of NIMS credentials that are recognized across the industry.
-Earned NIMS credentials are transferable for college credits at Lehigh Carbon Community College.
+The program is broken down into 400 hours of in-person theory classes, and hands-on lab work at LCTI, followed by a 5-week internship (200 hours).
+The curriculum is closely aligned with standards set forth by National Institute of Metalworking Skills (NIMS).
+Graduates earn a set of NIMS credentials that are recognized across the industry.

 Mondays & Wednesdays 5:00 – 9:00 PM